 Years ago, I explored (at a very high level) what it’s like to make beer with rice.
-Basically, while a “traditional” (read: Reinheitsgebot) beer is made with barley, beers just need to be made with some type of grain.
+While a “traditional” (read: Reinheitsgebot) beer is made with barley, beers need to be made with some type of grain.

 This is where rice comes in.
-Rice, super abundant and incredibly inexpensive, has long been a popular ingredient for beers you know and love like Sapporo and Bud Light.
-So, what makes a Rice Lager so special?
-Perhaps it’s just the branding.
+Rice, super abundant and incredibly inexpensive, has long been a popular ingredient for beers you know and love, like Sapporo and Bud Light.
+So, what makes a rice lager so special?
+Well, let’s find out!

 First off, let’s start with the lager part.
-The two beers I’ve already mentioned – Sapporo and Bud Light – are both lagers.
+The two beers I’ve already mentioned, Sapporo and Bud Light, are both lagers.
 As a recap, lagers differ from ales due to different yeasts and fermentation methods.
-You can learn a lot more about lagers by clicking that last link.

-Next, we discuss rice.
-Contrary to what I believed, rice lagers don’t entirely substitute barley for rice — at least not all the time.
+Next, let’s look at the rice.
+Contrary to what I believed, rice lagers don’t entirely substitute barley for rice, at least not all the time.
 Instead, most rice lagers use a blend of rice and barley.

 What does a rice lager taste like?

-The best buzz word I can use to describe a rice lager is clean.
-These beers are light in color, light in feel, and light in your belly.
+The best buzz word I can use to describe the taste of a rice lager is clean.
+Rice lagers are light in color, light in feel, and light in your belly.
 They’re great served cold and pair perfectly with a nice summer day.

 As far as taste, rice lagers tend to be far from bitter or malty.
 These neat beers are very floral-forward, if that makes any sense at all.
 Don’t mistake the “clean” and “neat” lingo to mean that rice lagers have no flavor.
 They have flavor, albeit much more subtle than, say, a Hazy IPA.